9

 The situation hadn’t improved as much outside her house as it had inside.
 Everyone—her aunt, her uncle, the people she ran into at the fishing harbor— worried about how long she'd keep up her eccentric behavior of fishing with another woman.
 Whenever they asked Terra about it, she'd reply ‘It's fine.’
 She repeated ‘It's fine’ almost like a mantra, as if it would eventually be made true by saying it.
 She had a sudden realization in the following days.

 Living with Diode made her feel safe.
-It was more than a feeling of safety that came from everything being in its right place.
-It was the kind that would let her be okay even at the cost of everything else.
-She couldn't tell where that strange sense of certainty came from, but from that day forward, it seemed to her that ‘It's fine’ would inevitably bear fruit.
+It was more than the safety from everything being in its right place.
+It was the safety where she was certain she would be okay even if she lost everything else.
+She couldn't tell where that strange sense of certainty came from but from that day forward, it seemed to her that ‘It's fine’ would inevitably bear fruit.